top of page

 Know your pronunciation challenges

 All nationalities have their individual “pronunciation issues” and you should be aware of your own.
-Awareness of your own pronunciation issues is an important first step to overcome them.
+Awareness of your own pronunciation issues is an important first step to overcoming them.

 A simple internet search will reveal lots of sites and videos on the pronunciation issues for your own nationality / language with advice and tips on how to improve.
 Focus on your own challenges and practice overcoming them.